conduktor/conduktor-tempo-beta/README.md

 **To reach a kafka started on the host, you should use `host.docker.internal` instead of localhost**

-Get the docker-compose.yml file in this repository, update the secret key with the one provided by your account manager, then just run
+Get the docker-compose.yml file in this repository, update the BETA_KEY env with the key provided by your account manager, then just run

 `docker-compose up`